airshipit/airshipctl/docs/source/providers/cluster_api_docker.md

 ```

-`Note:
-Please take note of the control plane node name because it is untainted
+Note: Please take note of the control plane node name from the output of previous
-in the next step.
+command because it is untainted in the next step.
+For eg. control plane node
-For eg. control plane node name could be something like
+name could be something like target-cluster-control-plane-twwsv
-target-cluster-control-plane-twwsv
-`

 ```
 $ kubectl taint node target-cluster-control-plane-twwsv \
 node-role.kubernetes.io/master- --context target-cluster --request-timeout 10s